Academic seminars, master classes and private workshops, advisory positions, and consulting engagements. For inquiries, please contact Frank directly.

 Next sessions: Nov.
 15-16, 2018; June 13-14, 2019; Nov.
 21-22, 2019.

 DIGITAL DOZEN: BREAKTHROUGHS IN STORYTELLING

-Initiated in January 2016, the Columbia Digital Storytelling Lab's annual Breakthroughs in Storytelling Awards celebrate the past year's most creative approaches to narrative.
-Among those honored in the first year were an ad campaign; a video game; an art installation; an experimental opera; an online community whose leaders have been targeted by murderous fundamentalists; and two journalism reports, one employing nonlinear narrative and the other virtual reality.
-The initiative, conceived and led by Lab member Frank Rose, shows the extraordinary range and power of narrative technologies in use today, from simple blogging platforms to virtual reality to face-substitution software.
+Initiated in January 2016, the Digital Storytelling Lab's annual Breakthroughs in Storytelling Awards celebrate the past year's most innovative approaches to narrative.
+Among those honored at the 2018 awards ceremony were Alejandro G. Iñárritu's VR experience Carne y Arena; a marketing campaign for MailChimp that featured among other things a hit single, an oddball brand of potato chips and a short film about singing sandwiches, and The Oracles, a multi-platform educational experience developed by the immersive theater company Punchdrunk.
+The initiative, conceived and led by Lab member Frank Rose, shows the extraordinary range and power of narrative technologies in use today, from virtual reality to mobile apps to artificial intelligence.

 BOARD OF ADVISORS, FUTURE OF STORYTELLING

 Founded in the belief that stories shape the meaning and momentum of life, the Future of StoryTelling summit brings together top executives, creative talent, and technologists with the vision and influence to change the way stories are told.
 As technologies evolve, how will we create, share, and experience this most fundamental unit of human culture?